Redhabou/simulation_file_dattente/README.md

 Developed by [BOUSSAHA Redha](https://github.com/Redhabou)  & KHELFAOUI Omar.
 Part of an applied research project on **logistics process optimization and simulation**.
-This project is released under the MIT License — feel free to fork, explore, and adapt the model for your own environment.
+This project is released under the MIT License, feel free to fork, explore, and adapt the model for your own environment.

 ---